 If you skip the drive to Mauna Loa, you can spend more time at the beach.
 An hour and a 15-minute drive from Hilo, Punalu’u Beach Park is a black sand beach where you’ll likely see Hawksbill and Giant Sea Turtles.
 If you prefer to stay closer to Hilo, visit Richardson Ocean Park for black sand and snorkeling.

-Planning on visiting Kona?
+Planning on visiting Kona on the Big Island?
 You’ll likely need a few more days since it’s located on the other side of the island.
 We hope you enjoyed this big island itinerary.
-Send us a message anytime!
+Aloha!